 They are made with gluten-free flour, pumpkin puree, spices, and a few other common baking ingredients.
-This recipe is easily made dairy-free and vegan with dairy-free milk.
+This recipe is easily made dairy-free, egg-free, and vegan.

 Fall is the best time to enjoy these gluten free pumpkin donut holes!
 I love making them to share as a snack in October when we are well into pumpkin season.
 They are perfect to munch on while decorating the house for halloween, to surprise kids when they get home from school on a Friday, or when having friends over for coffee or gluten-free beer!